-International Safety Evaluations, OSART Missions
+International safety evaluations, OSART missions

-Upon invitation, the IAEA has so far conducted four OSART Missions at the following German nuclear power plants: Biblis A (PWR) in 1986, Krümmel (BWR) in 1987, Philippsburg 2 (PWR) in 1987 and Grafenrheinfeld (PWR) in 1991 (Mission) and 1993 (Follow-up Visit).
+Upon invitation, the IAEA has so far conducted four OSART missions at the following German nuclear power plants: Biblis A (PWR) in 1986, Krümmel (BWR) in 1987, Philippsburg 2 (PWR) in 1987 and Grafenrheinfeld (PWR) in 1991 (mission) and 1993 (follow-up visit).

-The areas of plant operation that were analysed in these Missions, namely revealed no major deficiencies.
-The improvements proposed for individual items were implemented on plant level, as was confirmed by the follow-up inspection of the Grafenrheinfeld nuclear power plant.
-The proposals that had not yet been implemented by that time were those which had not yet been finally approved by the licensing authority or where a standard national regulation was to be drawn up first.
+For the areas of plant operation that were analysed in these missions, namely no major deficiencies were identified.
+The improvements proposed for individual items were implemented on plant level, as confirmed by the follow-up inspection of the Grafenrheinfeld nuclear power plant.
+At that time, proposals had not been implemented yet only in those cases where the licensing process had not been finally approved by the licensing authority or where a standard national regulation was to be drawn up first.